-In a nutshell, Magsafe is an array of magnets mounted inside certain iPhones.
-It’s accessed from the back and located in the center.
+In a nutshell, MagSafe is an array of magnets mounted inside certain iPhones.
+It’s accessed from the back and in the center.

-The magnets are arranged in a circle that’s a little more than 2 inches in diameter.
+The magnets are arranged in a circle that’s a little over 2 inches in diameter.

 What MagSafe does is allow for better wireless charging, magnetic attachment of accessories, and mounting.

 The best way to get the most out of iPhone MagSafe is to get a Magsafe case (click to view on Amazon) that has parts inside of it that are compatible with the magnets in your phone.

 Without a MagSafe iPhone case, the accessories and chargers can’t get a strong connection to your phone, which limits its capabilities.

 - iPhone 12

 - iPhone 13